Devender0508/-Setup_and_Use_Firewall_on_Windows-Linux/README.md

-# 🔐 Windows Firewall Configuration & Testing - Cybersecurity Internship
+# 🔐 Windows Firewall Configuration & Testing

 ## 🎯 Objective
 Configure and test basic firewall rules to allow or block traffic in **Windows**, and understand how Windows Defender Firewall filters network traffic.